-Fig.~\ref{fig:spacoty_stage1_result} and \ref{fig:spacoty_stage2_result} shows the results of spatial concepts learned in the environments of Stage 1 and 2, respectively.
-These results qualitatively show that the object classes learned at each place coincide with the objects present in the properly tidied environment.
+Figs.~\ref{fig:spacoty_stage1_result} and \ref{fig:spacoty_stage2_result} show the results of the spatial concepts learned in the environments of Stages 1 and 2, respectively.
+These results qualitatively show that the object classes learned at each place coincide with the objects present in the appropriately tidied environment.